 Waiting for a sunny day!

-Context: Written in 2020 in Spain, during the outbreak of the Coronavirus
+Context: Written and recorded in 2020 in Spain, during the outbreak of the Coronavirus

 Author: Jaime Del Val

 Style: This is a paper in progress.
 For latest updates: https://metabody.eu/covid-19-as-metabody/